pedrolpena/amverseasbinfileutils/README.md

 --------------------------

 Some example programs are included to get an idea of how to use the library.<br>

-<b>-DecoderTest
+<b>-DecoderTest<br>
--DecoderTestASCII
+-DecoderTestASCII<br>
--DecoderTestGetDepths
+-DecoderTestGetDepths<br>
--DecodeEncodeXBTProfile</b>
+-DecodeEncodeXBTProfile</b><br>

-DecoderTest takes an XBT profile as an argument and prints the metadata and data to standard out.<br>
+<b>DecoderTest</b> takes an XBT profile as an argument and prints the metadata and data to standard out.<br>
-DecoderTestASCII takes an XBT profile as an argument and prints the metadata and data to standard out in the AOML ASCII format.<br>
+<b>DecoderTestASCII</b> takes an XBT profile as an argument and prints the metadata and data to standard out in the AOML ASCII format.<br>
-DecoderTestGetDepths takes an XBT profile as an argument and prints the depth and temperature points to standard out.<br>
+<b>DecoderTestGetDepths</b> takes an XBT profile as an argument and prints the depth and temperature points to standard out.<br>
-DecodeEncodeXBTProfile takes an XBT profile and a an output filename as arguments.It then extracts data from the input <br>
+<b>DecodeEncodeXBTProfile</b> takes an XBT profile and a an output filename as arguments.It then extracts data from the input <br>
 XBT profile and encodes it into a new profile.
 This example basically makes a copy of an XBT profile.<br>

 --------------------------